Corey Dickerson Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 8.6 K/9, which ranks 17th in the league.

-- The Reds' 4.95 team ERA ranks 27th across all MLB pitching staffs.
+- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.94).

 © 2023 Data Skrive.
 All rights reserved.